Frequently Asked Questions

 Network partners ask - and then through their resources, they answer - one central question: "Are the funders with good intent in this community connected to the people who are solving problems in this community?"
 This ability to be the established connection point between these two major agents of local change is a powerful position to hold.

-Being a network partner also means that your own organization can use the world-class funding research database(s) that you are offering to your communities - and at a deep discount compared to what you would pay as an organizational subscriber.
+Being a network partner also means that your own organization can use the world-class funding research web-based application(s) that you are offering to your communities - and at a deep discount compared to what you would pay as an organizational subscriber.
 FIN Program Benefits Chart

 How do I apply, and what is the process like?